Skip to content

 You’ve been there: you get assigned to review a pull request for a work-in-progress feature you know little about, and you have trouble seeing how it all fits together with the work that’s yet to come.
 The code looks good, but you’re hesitant to add your stamp of approval and hit the merge button.
 Even with thorough UI and unit tests, you want to test the new feature and see it in action yourself, just as the author did during development.
 Rather than making the reviewer follow a complex set of instructions to add code or print statements to verify that the in-progress feature is working, we’ve landed on this one weird trick.
 Internally, we call it the “git revert trick.”

-A screenshot of an GitHub pull request highlighting the trick described in this blog post.
 An example of the git revert trick in action!

 How It Works